-Foreclosed real estate includes assets acquired through foreclosure and loans identified as in- substance foreclosures.
+Foreclosed real estate includes assets acquired through foreclosure and loans identified as in-substance foreclosures.
 A loan is classified as an in-substance foreclosure when the Corporation has taken possession of the collateral regardless of whether formal foreclosure proceedings have been commenced.
 Foreclosed real estate is initially valued at its estimated fair market value, net of anticipated selling costs, at the time of foreclosure, establishing the property's new basis.
 Subsequent to foreclosure, valuations are periodically performed by management and the foreclosed assets are carried at the lower of carrying amount or fair value less cost to sell.
-Gains and losses on the sale of foreclosed real estate and writedowns from periodic revaluations on foreclosed real estate are included in other income, while incurred expenses on foreclosed real estate are included in other estate at December 31, 2021 or 2020.
+Gains and losses on the sale of foreclosed real estate and writedowns from periodic revaluations on foreclosed real estate are included in other income, while incurred expenses on foreclosed real estate are included in other expenses.
+There was no foreclosed real estate at December 31, 2022 or 2021.